4 Posts That Every Subtitling Expert Can Relate To

 The journey of becoming a subtitling expert can be quite challenging.
-Along with being proficient in the target and source language(s), the expert has to understand the associated cultures.
+Along with being proficient in the target and source language(s), the expert must understand the associated cultures.
 Add to this the technicalities of creating subtitles – breaking them into segments to fit specified time frames, formatting them for better visibility, etc. – and subtitling becomes an exacting profession.

 Despite the integral role subtitles play in our lives, not many of us are aware of what goes into creating them.
 So we’ve compiled some social media posts that’ll help make you see the importance of the kind of work subtitling experts do.

-If you’re a subtitling expert, sit back and nod along 🙂
+If you’re a subtitling expert, sit back and nod along.

 You might say you’re not much of a reader.
-However, if you turn on the subtitles while watching a series, movie, or a video, we’ve got news for you – you are a reader 🙂 Well, you’re not alone.
+However, if you turn on the subtitles while watching a series, movie, or video, we’ve got news for you – you are a reader.
+Well, you’re not alone.
 Many of us prefer to ‘read’ a movie while watching it.
 Subtitles help us understand the context better, catch up when we’ve missed out on dialogues, watch videos in different languages, and watch in silence when there’s a lot of noise out there or when we cannot make a sound.

 Additionally, captions and subtitles have been known to improve one’s literacy skills.
 Last year, a group of people passionate about this cause started a campaign called #TurnOnTheSubtitles.
 Their demand was simple – turn on the subtitles on children’s TV by default and improve their literacy.
 This campaign gained incredible momentum as they urged Netflix, children’s TV channels and broadcasters to turn on the subtitles.

-Ask a subtitling expert how much they’ve learned about their language via subtitles and they’ll undoubtedly say ‘a lot!’
+Ask a subtitling expert how much they’ve learned about their language via subtitles, and they’ll undoubtedly say ‘a lot!’